bioinfomaticsCSU/BOSS/README.md

 	<min_weight>:
 		One cutoff for removing suprious edgs in the scaffold graph.
 In default, min_weight = 0.2.
 	<min_number>:
-		the minimum number of links between contigs.
+		The minimum number of links between contigs.
 In default, min_number = 2.
 	<is_paired_end>:
-		it is equal to 0 or 1, 1 represents that read library is paired-end library, 0 represents that read library is mate-paired library.
+		It is equal to 0 or 1, 1 represents that read library is paired-end library, 0 represents that read library is mate-paired library.
 	<edge_weight_method>:
-		it is equal to 0 or 1, 0 represents that the edge weight calculated by arithmetic mean, 1 represents that the edge weight calculated by geometric mean.
+		It is equal to 0 or 1, 0 represents that the edge weight calculated by arithmetic mean, 1 represents that the edge weight calculated by geometric mean.
 	<scaffold_file_name>:
-		the output file name, this file includes scaffolds produced by BOSS.
+		The output file name, this file includes scaffolds produced by BOSS.

 5) Example: